The Maiden and the Boy who Vanished

 He clapped his hands for joy and replied, "Ah, yes! that's right.
 I accept the invitation with pleasure.
 But please wait for me.
 I must first thank my kind friends for the care they have taken of me."

 At that moment, a deep opening appeared in the middle of the floor.
 The youth descended into the hole.
-She, anxious to see what lay below the floor, followed him, holding on to his mantle.
+She, anxious to see what lay below the floor, followed him, careful that he would not notice.
 Thus they both reached the bottom.

 The Boy Who Vanished Story